 | Frequency | Once weekly | Once weekly | Once weekly |

-The weight loss edge for retatrutide is real and consistent across trials.
-About 4–8 percentage points better than tirzepatide, and roughly 10–13 points better than semaglutide.
-That gap gets even wider at the 68-week mark.
+The weight loss edge for retatrutide is real and consistent across trials — roughly 4–8 percentage points better than tirzepatide, and 10–13 points better than semaglutide.
+That gap widens further at the 68-week mark.

-Here's something almost no chart addresses: should a 180-pound person and a 350-pound person follow the exact same titration?
+Here's something almost no dosage chart for adults addresses: should a 180-pound person and a 350-pound person follow the exact same titration?
 Honestly, probably not — though the trials didn't stratify dosing by bodyweight in Phase 2.

 What the data shows: dose-dependent response is steep.
 The jump from 4mg to 8mg produces roughly 6–8 additional percentage points of weight loss.
 The jump from 8mg to 12mg adds another 4–5 points.
 Staying at 8mg is reasonable if you're already losing 1–2 lbs/week with manageable side effects.
 See our full retatrutide dosage guide for individualized protocol guidance.